Israel Tour and 3-Day Greek Island Cruise, March 2020

 MONDAY, MARCH 30 - ATHENS, CORINTH

-At 6 am dock at Piraeus port.
+At 6 am, dock at Piraeus port.
 Disembark at 7:30 am after breakfast on board.
-Drive to the city of Corinth, where the apostle Paul met fellow tentmakers Aquila and Priscilla and received a vision from the Lord saying, "I am with thee, and no man shall set on thee to hurt thee: for I have much people in this city" (Acts 18: 10).
+Drive to the city of Corinth, where the apostle Paul met fellow tentmakers, Aquila and Priscilla, and received a vision from the Lord saying, "I am with thee, and no man shall set on thee to hurt thee: for I have many people in this city."
+(Acts 18: 10).
 Discover the Archaeological Museum, Market Place and Temples.
 As you walk among the ruins, stand on the Bema, where the apostle Paul stood before Gallio to face charges brought against him.
 Stop briefly at the port town of Cenchreae from which Paul later departed for Syria (Acts 18: 12-18).
-Return to Athens for dinner and overnight.
-Return to your hotel for dinner and overnight in Athens.
-We will dock back in Piraeus around 7 am and depart the boat by 8 am.
-On our last tour day, we will visit the city of Corinth.
-Our Farewell Dinner will be in Athens.
-We will either board the plane to the USA or to Tel Aviv and then the USA for our return home.
+Return to Athens for our Farewell Dinner and overnight.
+We will either board the plane to to begin our journey home the next morning.

 TUESDAY, MARCH 31 - TRAVEL DAY TO LAX